fabienli/DokuwikiAndroid/README.md

 Android application to access a dokuwiki

 # Version:
-The application is currently on version alpha.
+The application is currently on version beta.

-This means that not all features are delivered for the application to work correctly, and stability is not guaranteed.
+This means that delivered features may have a lack of stability.

 # Prerequisite
 - a dokuwiki instance with api XML-RPC installed (https://www.dokuwiki.org/xmlrpc)